3s-rg-codes/HyperFaaS/cmd/workerNode/README_Tests.md

    - implemented like this to have more control over testing process
    - pass flag imageTag, config

+## TODO
+- write function / testing scenario to test multiple cases one after the other (like array in example fred testing)

+- Monday:
+  - check all funcs again for logic and logging
+  - **NEEDS TO BE DONE BY WEDNESDAY MORNING**

 ## RunTests (maybe put this into a script)
 -